FAQs For Horse Coverages

 8. What does "fully earned" mean?

-9. What coverage is available if my horse gets sick or has an injury?
+9. What coverage is available for illness or injury?

 11. Is there coverage available for medical colics?